CME211/notes/syllabus.md

 ## Office hours

-All office hours will be held remotely, details TBD.
+All office hours will be held remotely, timing TBD.

+Join the Zoom meeting during office hour times using the links provided in Canvas.
+Feel free to join even if you don’t have any questions.
+You can listen in on the conversation (which might spark a question for you) or we can use the time to get to know each other!

 ## Resources